 Having a small journal whilst travelling is a great way to reflect on your experiences and keep track of your adventures.
 It is also a good way to pass the time whilst on long transport or in the hostel at night.

 Other Items On Our Ultimate Backpacking Gear List:

-Other handy items to items to take backpacking:
+Other handy items to items to take backpacking in Southeast Asia:

 Tape/ thin Rope/ Paper Clips/ Elastic Bands/ String/ Cable ties/ Bulldog Clips/ small carabiners/ spare bobbles/ bobby pins are also useful a list of items for backpacking.

 Tampons and decent pads can be hard to get hold of in some parts of Southeast Asia.
 So using a reusable mooncup really takes away the anxiety of not being able to get hold of decent sanitary products which is why we’ve included the Mooncup on our female travel packing list.
 It is also a lot better for the environment than single use products making it a must for any Southeast Asia packing list for women.

 We bring along with us a small basic first aid kit with plasters, bandages, blister pads, antihistamines, painkillers, diarrhea pills, antiseptics, anti-inflammatories, tweezers, safety pins, tape, gauze and scissors.

 Many people also bring with them sterile needles if you are travelling to somewhere where you might be unsure on how sanitary hospitals might be.
 This might be something else you add when you consider what to pack in backpack for travelling.

 Of course, don’t forget your toothbrush!
 We are sure to keep ours in a case to keep them clean and protected with a case which should be one of the things to bring on a backpacking trip.